Wilie12/ktor-justwords2/README.md

 Note: In order to use API, you have to fetch previously created words database.
 ## How to prepare database
 API is designed to work with previously created database, it doesn't support creating new Words/Books/Wordsets.
+Create Json files and insert them into MongoDB.
 ### Create a Book
 Book holds multiple WordSets.
 ```json